-5.5 kg, TT bars, and a fairing: The Everesting world record bike check
+5.5 kg, TT bars, and a fairing: The best Everesting bike

 Assuming you visited CyclingTips at least once over the past few days, you’ll have seen that I broke the Everesting world record last week and documented that ride in a video.
 I briefly held the Everesting record last summer with a “backyard” style attempt.
 For that ride, I had focused on maximising the bike and components I had, with virtually zero budget for buying speed.

 Having set a time with a short-term training focus and shoestring budget approach, I was keen to see what my absolute best could be with months of focus and the ability to pick and choose which components to use.
 Here’s what I ended up with.

 With the support of people and brands worldwide, I set about formulating the perfect Everesting bike.
 On the face of it, the solution seems simple.
 Just aim for the lightest setup possible.
 But that would completely ignore a large chunk of the equation.
 I would need to complete a descent for each of the ascents, and time spent descending is time I am not climbing towards the height of Everest.
 I needed to optimise for both weight and aerodynamics.

 I had a huge spreadsheet of component weights, calculations, lap times from the previous Everestings, gear ratios, and theoretical build options.
 This data, combined with support and suggestions from a group I have now named the Secret Sheep Club, was the starting point for what would eventually evolve into the Frankenbike we see today.

 The Secret Sheep Club is my version of British Cycling’s Secret Squirrel marginal gains group.
 My fellow secret sheep included David Bailey, Robert Chung, Tom Anhalt, Josh Poertner, Dan Bigham, Chris Bloomfield-Brown and Federico Fontana.
 Look out for videos on the science of Everesting from this group soon.